Happy September everyone! With the kids back in school and our schedules becoming more hectic, we are on the hunt for delicious and nutritious snacks.

 Bake for 15-25 minutes, rotating pan once to ensure even baking.
 Check oven at 12-15 minutes to see if nuts are toasted and hardened in the middle of cookie sheet( not soft and sticky).
 My brittle was done at 15 minutes but every oven bakes differently so keep an eye on it to make sure it does not burn.
 If brittle is browning too quickly, lower temperature on oven to 325 degrees for the last 3-5 minutes or until set.

 Cool on baking sheet for 30 minutes- resist the urge to touch!
 It will harden as it cools.
 Break apart or cut into squares.
 Store at room temperature for a few days or freeze for up to two months.
+It tastes great straight out of the freezer!

 - Use any nuts of choice- the combinations are endless